 The sweetest summertime traditions have arrived in Milledgeville.
 Spend your days with sun-kissed skin and an ice-cream cone grin.

 Located in the middle of Georgia, your next favorite small town adventure is close to home.
-Once the capital of Georgia, Milledgeville is known for its historic architecture, charming downtown district, open waters of Lake Sinclair and recreational experiences.
+Once the capital of Georgia, Milledgeville is known for its historic architecture, charming downtown district, abundance of outdoor experiences and the sparkling waters of Lake Sinclair.

 Summers are known to get a little warm in the South.
 The best cure for summer heat is the rushing breezes of Lake Sinclair as you're cruising across the water on a boat.
 Lake Sinclair is 15,300 acres of coves and open waters.
 It is a family-friendly lake with easy access to fishing spots, swimming beaches, scenic views, and places to camp.
 Looking for a place to rent a boat?
 Try out Sinclair Marina, Twin Lakes Jet Ski, or JereShai Lakeside.